Friday, April 15, 2011

 Candytuft (Iberis sempervirans) Left; Forget-Me-Not (Myosotis sylvatica) Center;

-Rockcress (Arabis 'Snow Cap') Top; Native Creeping Phlox (Phlox subulata) Right & Bottom
+Rockcress (Arabis 'Snow Cap') Top; Native Moss Phlox (Phlox subulata) Right & Bottom

 Despite losing quite a few tulips to those darned 'gnawers' (most likely the zillions of squirrels that hang out here)